 US firm FIS buys Worldpay for US$35 billion in payments deal bonanza

+U.S. fintech group Fidelity National Information Services Inc (FIS) has agreed to buy payment processor Worldpay for about US$35 billion, in the biggest deal to date in the booming payments industry.

-REUTERS: Fidelity National Information Services Inc (FIS) agreed to buy Worldpay for about US$35 billion on Monday, with the U.S. financial services provider striking the biggest deal to date in the fast-growing electronic payments industry.
+REUTERS: Fidelity National Information Services Inc (FIS) said on Monday it has agreed to buy Worldpay for about US$35 billion, with the U.S. financial services provider striking the biggest deal to date in the fast-growing electronic payments industry.

 The financial technology sector is consolidating fast, with global payments set to reach US$3 trillion a year in revenue by 2023 as more people switch from cash to digital payments for online and high street sales, consulting firm McKinsey predicts.